 I’m doing amazing honestly, Things are looking up!
 It’s a beautiful day and I’m happy to be speaking with you.

 Your newest single “Everything I Wanted” is now available to listeners.
 What is the inspiration behind this song?

 “Everything I Wanted” was written in 20 minutes, recording and mix/master took about an hour.
-I have been making music for years and this song was just recently came to me and I knew it was special.
-It’s about simply living to your fullest capacity and not putting everything on a halt for others.
+I have been making music for years and this song just recently came to me and I knew it was special.
+It’s about simple living to your fullest capacity and not putting everything on a halt for others.
 Instead of making a typical R&B song, I wanted to turn my experience into a fun record, and there are still a lot of subs and mentions in the song explaining how I felt in that instance, but that I’ve grown from it.
 You were “Everything I Wanted” but on the other hand, time is never promised and we as human beings must have self-love and excel independently.

 How did you pick the music for this song?